xSolutions365/Engineering-Principles/README.md

 **Why it matters**

+Being able to roll back quickly is a powerful safety net.
+It gives us the confidence to iterate fast and try new things, safe in the knowledge that mistakes can be easily reverted.
+This removes the anxiety associated with releasing software and makes our deployments predictable and low-risk.

 **Practices**

 - [Use CI/CD pipelines with automated tests and checks](docs/ship-responsibly.md#use-cicd-pipelines-with-automated-tests-and-checks)
 - [Deploy small changes regularly](docs/ship-responsibly.md#deploy-small-changes-regularly)
 - [Use feature flags or toggles to control exposure](docs/ship-responsibly.md#use-feature-flags-or-toggles-to-control-exposure)